scalyr/dataset-addon-for-splunk/README.md

 An alert action allows sending an event to the DataSet [addEvents API](https://app.scalyr.com/help/api#addEvents).

 ## Support and troubleshooting
-Error saving configuration "CSRF validation failed" - this is a Splunk browser issue; try using a private window or clearing cache and cookies then retrying.
+Error saving configuration "CSRF validation failed" - This is a Splunk browser issue; try reloading the page, using a private window or clearing cache and cookies then retrying.

 To troubleshoot the custom command, check the Job Inspector search log, also available in the internal index: `index=_internal app="TA-dataset" sourcetype=splunk_search_messages`.
-Common issues include incorrect API key or firewalls blocking outbound traffic on port 443.
+Common issues include missing or incorrect API key, firewalls blocking outbound traffic on port 443, or incorrect account name.

+`Account token error, review search log for details` - API token was not configured or account name withou

-For support, open a ticket with support, or open a GitHub issue.
+For support, open a ticket with DataSet (or SentinelOne for XDR) support, or open a GitHub issue.

 ##### Note
-This add-on was built with the [Splunk Add-on UCC framework](https://splunk.github.io/addonfactory-ucc-generator/).
+This add-on was built with the [Splunk Add-on UCC framework](https://splunk.github.io/addonfactory-ucc-generator/) and uses the [Splunk Enterprise Python SDK](https://github.com/splunk/splunk-sdk-python).
 Splunk is a trademark or registered trademark of Splunk Inc. in the United States and other countries.